dilevin/CSC2504-Physics-Based-Animation/README.md

 **Presenter:** Prepare a 20-30 minute conference style presentation about the paper.
 After your presentation you will take 10 minutes of questions from the audience.

-**Implementer:** You will have up to **two (2)** to implement as much of the paper as you can.
+**Implementer:** You will have up to **two (2)** weeks to implement as much of the paper as you can.
 Each week you will demonstrate your progress and discuss, the things you have learned, and issues that have arisen.

 **Blogger:** You will write a medium style blog post (i.e. like [this](https://medium.com/inside-machine-learning/what-is-a-transformer-d07dd1fbec04)) about the paper and submit it [here](http://physics.diwlevin.com).
 Posts are due one week after the implementation is finished.
 The post should take into account the experiences of the implementer.